Another bad year for stockpickers? Goldman Sachs thinks so

-NEW YORK (Reuters) - Signs that stocks in the benchmark Standard and Poor’s 500 index are still moving in unison will make 2015 a particularly challenging year for hedge funds and mutual fund managers, according to a Goldman Sachs research note.
+NEW YORK, April 14 (Reuters) - Signs that stocks in the benchmark Standard and Poor’s 500 index are still moving in unison will make 2015 a particularly challenging year for hedge funds and mutual fund managers, according to a Goldman Sachs research note.

 Record-low dispersion, a measure of how often stocks in the index rise or fall in lockstep, has narrowed the potential gains from picking individual shares over the market as a whole, David Kostin, chief U.S. equity strategist at Goldman Sachs, said in the report on Sunday.
 Should that trend continue, 2015 would be the eighth straight year when active managers do less well than comparable passive and exchange-traded funds.